awsdocs/aws-doc-sdk-examples/python/example_code/cognito/README.md

 #### Run the scenario

-Run the scenario by supplying a user pool ID and a client ID at a command prompt:
+To run the scenario, supply a user pool ID and a client ID and run the following at a command prompt:

 ```
 python scenario_signup_user_with_mfa.py [user_pool_id] [client_id]